A significance test for the lasso: Discussion. Discussion

-The problem of assessing significance in an adaptive linear model fit by the lasso is a difficult one, and what we have presented here is by no means a complete solution.
-There are many directions in need of future work; it is our hope that the current paper will stimulate interest in such topics, and at some point, related work will culminate in a full set of inferential tools for the lasso, and possibly for other commonly-used adaptive procedures.
-We describe some ideas for future projects below.
+The problem of assessing significance in an adaptive linear model fit by the lasso is a difficult one, and what we have presented in this paper by no means a complete solution.
+We describe some current work and ideas for future projects below.